wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is quite recent, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.4.2 =
+* WPML: Reminder to translate the strings after saving the settings
+* Right sidebar on the settings page with technical support links

 = 2.4.1 =
 * Better installation instructions